Skip to content

 user: { id: string; name: string; loyalty: number };

-cart: { items: any[]; total: number };
+cart: { items: unknown[]; total: number };

 systemTime: Date;